-Installing DataStax Enterprise on RHEL-based systems
+Installing DataStax Enterprise using Yum repositories

 For a complete list of supported platforms, see DataStax Enterprise Supported Platforms.